 Established in 1955, the Cook Inlet Historical Society (CIHS) is a private non-profit historical society focused on the Anchorage area.

-The Society actively promotes the public understanding of local history, through:
+The Society actively promotes the understanding of local history, through:

 • Annual Lecture Programs at the Anchorage Museum focused on an annual theme and coordinated with Museum exhibits.